 the creation and management of a home, especially as a pleasant place in which to live.

 The pioneer wife’s first considering was creating a home where none had existed.
 The homemaking responsibilities of more established and wealthy times was management, stewardship of what had been handed down.

-If we think our times are the only ones that have looked down upon homemaking and homemakers, it’s only because we don’t know history very well.
+If we think now is the only time that despises homemaking, it’s only because we don’t know history very well.

-At the time of the reformation, women weren’t being encouraged to take on paying work (actually, housewives often did sell their work and women of lower class cooked or cleaned or nursed for women with money).
-Rather, women were encouraged to become fully devoted to God as nuns rather than submit to the drudgery of being a housewife.
+At the time of the reformation, women weren’t being encouraged to take on paying work.
+Actually, housewives often did sell their work.
+Women of lower classes also cooked or cleaned or nursed for women with money.
+At that time, women were encouraged to become fully devoted to God as nuns rather than submit to the drudgery of being a housewife.

 A homemaker may or may not be the one washing her sheets, but she is the one ensuring its done.
 She may or may not be the one washing the dishes, but she is the one who sees to it that there are dishes, that they are clean, and that there is cause for using them (i.e. regular meals).